manuela-cardenas/migration-analysis/README.md

 ## Overview

-This project analyzes migration flows to Gulf Cooperation Council (GCC) countries—Saudi Arabia, Qatar, and the United Arab Emirates—from 1990 to 2024, with a focus on gender composition and labor market structure.
+This project studies migration flows to Gulf Cooperation Council (GCC) countries—Saudi Arabia, Qatar, and the United Arab Emirates—from 1990 to 2024, with a focus on gender composition and origin-destination structure.

-The analysis examines how female migrant labor stocks vary across destination countries and origin regions, and whether observed patterns are consistent with changing labor demand in domestic and care-related sectors.
+The analysis shows that female migration is not distributed uniformly across source countries or destinations.
+Instead, it is organized through distinct corridors that evolve differently over time, suggesting differentiated labor demand across GCC countries and migrant origins.

 ## Research Questions